ofbennett/nhs-prescribing-etl-pipeline/README.md

 This is a cloud based ETL data pipeline which feeds into a web app visualisation (currently hosted [here](https://www.talktin.com)).
 The goals are:
 - To demonstrate patterns of prescribing across all the GP practices in England
 - To provide a way to populate a cloud-based data warehouse in order to make it convenient to run any query against the dataset
-- Demontrate how the use of modern data engineering tools and cloud based architecture makes it possible to do interesting things with health-related Big Data
+- Demonstrate how the use of modern data engineering tools and cloud based architecture makes it possible to do interesting things with health-related Big Data

 ## The Architecture